stacychandisingh/Election_Analysis/README.md

 The following image shows code with appropriate variables which produced the winning candidate along with the number of votes and the percentage of the votes won:

+The following image shows code with appropriate variables which produced the winning candidate along with the number of votes and the percentage of the votes won:

 **Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.**
 A breakdown of county votes is as follows: